silvia0308/Visualization-21/README.md

 - Animation

 Assume the source code is run in Linux with vtk, eigen3, qt and opencv installed.
-Please run CMake to create project files in release mode and set corresponding library paths, compile code with ```make```.
+Please run CMake to set corresponding library paths and create project files in release mode, compile code with ```make```.

 ## Particle type